mrsonne/hubit/README.md

 In this case, the second the calculation corresponding to the query `car.price` will not require the "wheel_price" tool to be executed since the results are provided from a previous calculation.
 This allows for results patching.

+In the examples all calculation are, for simplicity, carried out directly in the hubit component, but the component could hjust as well wrap a C library or request data from a web server.